ucbscf/r-container/README.md

 ## Building the container

-`build.sh` will build Docker, udocker, and Singularity containers that mimic the R SCF environment for R X.Y.Z including (almost) all R packages we provide.
+`build.sh` will build Docker, enroot, udocker, and Singularity containers that mimic the R SCF environment for R X.Y.Z including (almost) all R packages we provide.
 (As a result the container is rather large.)

 ## Using the container